jackwilliams2480/PianoTilesBot/README.md

 One thing that I ran into when first starting this bot was that I used the `robot.getPixelColor(x, y)`.
 Getting values back from a video card is often slow, so when you run the method 300+ times within each second the bot barley makes it past 100 tiles before getting to slow.
 This is caused by fast write speeds, but slow read speeds.

 Since, to a certain extend, we cannot avoid the speed limitations of getting pixels from the screen, its a lot more efficient to get the pixels in bulk and read them with img.getRGB(); rather than call getPixelColor 300+ times.

+## Things to do
+- the program does not run for long, errors rise within the first 100 tiles
+- maybe JSON file would be better/easier to read?
+- version that supports Clicking instead of keyevents -